 You can reverse student loan garnishment by taking actions, such as negotiating a settlement, declaring bankruptcy or entering a loan rehabilitation program.
 You can also dispute student loan garnishment, but the process can take months.

 - Negotiating a settlement: Even if wage garnishment is underway, contact your loan servicer to negotiate a settlement or to set up a repayment plan.

 - Filing bankruptcy: In some cases, if you can prove in bankruptcy court that wage garnishment and/or loan repayment would cause “undue hardship” on your family, you may be able to declare bankruptcy and get the loan discharged.
 But be warned that bankruptcy can spur a host of challenging circumstances, including credit issues and even liquidation of assets.

 - Entering the loan rehabilitation program: You may be a candidate for a loan rehabilitation program.
 In that case, after you make five payments that satisfy their requirements, lenders may temporarily suspend garnishment while you’re in the program.

 Are Student Loan Garnishments on Hold Due to COVID-19?

-Because of the Covid-19 forbearance, the hold on federal student loan garnishment has been extended until August 31, 2022.
+Because of the Covid-19 forbearance, the hold on federal student loan garnishment has been extended until August 31, 2023, or 60 days after the student loan debt relief program litigation is resolved.
 Note, though, that private student loans are not part of the federal forbearance program, and so loan garnishment will probably not be on hold, either.

 The ED has options available to borrowers as they begin making student loan payments again, and you can also meet with your loan servicer about repayment plan options.
 One option is an income-driven repayment plan, where your payments are adjusted based on your income so they are easier to afford.